-13.3-2 Drug Enforcement Administration Certificate
+13.3.2 Drug Enforcement Administration Certificate

-- a.
+a.
 Revocation, Suspension, and Expiration.
-Whenever a member's Drug Enforcement Administration certificate is revoked, limited, suspended or expired, the member shall automatically and correspondingly be divested of the right to prescribe medications covered by the certificate as of the date such action becomes effective and throughout its term. - b.
-Probation.
-Whenever a member's Drug Enforcement Administration certificate is subject to probation, the member's right to prescribe such medications shall automatically become subject to the same terms of the probation as of the date such action becomes effective and throughout its term.
+Whenever a member's Drug Enforcement Administration registration is revoked, limited, suspended or expired, the member shall automatically be divested of the right to prescribe medications covered by the registration.
+In addition, whenever a member's Drug Enforcement Administration registration is revoked, limited, suspended or expired, the practitioner's membership to the Medical Staff and clinical privileges shall automatically be impacted in a corresponding manner.
+This provision does not limit the Medical Executive Committee's ability to conduct a further investigation into the events that led to the action by the Drug Enforcement Administration.